gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 	- The product price should be pulled from Reviews->review->product->price
 	- The click url should be pulled from Reviews->review->product->buyUrl
 - The user should be taken to a standard in-app webview with the url:buyUrl when they tap on the product (as if it were any other link in a review)
-	- Matt, whats the tap area?
+	- The tap area for this button is the photo and text characters (the tap area should not extend the width of the view unless the text does)
 - The user should see a custom control bar directly above the keyboard when submitting a review (screens 3.1.c, 3.1.d)
 	- The bar should have a custom background texture, border and drop shadow
 	- The bar should have a custom button on the left with an icon which brings the user to (2.1 WebView Picker)